 - Direct traffic — Traffic that comes from a user typing your URL directly into their browser.

 - Organic traffic — Traffic that comes from a search engine (like Google).
 This does not include traffic coming from Google Ads.

 - Referral traffic — Traffic that comes from another website.
 This could be a link to your site from a local news site or blogger, a link from a community partner, or a social referral (traffic that comes from a social media platform).
 If you see “m.facebook” or “lm.facebook” on your monthly report, that refers to mobile traffic specifically.

 - Paid traffic — Any traffic that reaches your website through a Pay Per Click (PPC) campaign.

-- Bounce rate — How long a visitor stays on your website.
-A high bounce rate means they’re leaving quickly.
+- Bounce rate — The percentage of website sessions in which a user only viewed one page.
+A high bounce rate means most visitors are leaving quickly.
 If you have a high bounce rate, it’s time to investigate; it could be caused by an outdated website, a site that’s not mobile responsive, landing pages that don’t deliver on promised content, or a variety of other factors.
 If you have a low bounce rate, congrats!
-Visitors are staying on your website and interacting with your content.
+Visitors are engaged and interacting with your website content.

 You’re officially ready to talk like a marketer!
 Bookmark this page and proceed with confidence in marketing meetings and strategy sessions.

 Is there a term I didn’t cover that’s driving you crazy?
 Let me know!
 You might be ready for my Marketing Lingo 201 crib sheet.